ssardina-agts/agtcity-sarl-base/README.md

 	* Obtained via Maven automatically from <http://mvnrepository.com/artifact/io.sarl.Maven>
 * The [SARL Agents in City SARL Middleware](https://bitbucket.org/ssardina-research/sarl-agtcity-mw).
 	* Should be obtained automatically via Maven + Jitpack.
+	* Uses the [EISMASSim](https://github.com/eishub/massim) environment interface for abstracting protocol with game server.
-	* Middleware uses the [Java EIS Hub project](https://github.com/eishub), an abstract interface to implement communication with the environment.
-In particular, modules [EIS](https://github.com/eishub/eis) and [massim](https://github.com/eishub/massim) are used.
-Their JAR sources are provided under `extras/` so they can be used to attach sources in ECLIPSE.
+		* Their JAR sources are provided under `extras/` so they can be used to attach sources in ECLIPSE.
+		* Tested on versions `massim-2017-1.3` and `massim-2017-1.7`.
 * The [SARL-PROLOG-CAP](https://bitbucket.org/ssardina-research/sarl-prolog-cap) capacity+skill for [SWI Prolog](http://www.swi-prolog.org/) system:
 	* Capacity and skill to allow the use of SWI Prolog knowledge-bases in SARL agents.
 	* Relies on [Mochalog](https://github.com/ssardina/mochalog) and [JPL](https://jpl7.org/) to have Prolog access from Java.